-Eye Movement Desensitization and Reprocessing (EMDR) is a non-conventional type of psychotherapy crafted to reduce negative thoughts and feelings arising from traumatic experiences.
+Eye Movement Desensitization and Reprocessing (EMDR) is a type of psychotherapy crafted to reduce negative thoughts and feelings arising from traumatic experiences.
 The primary targets of EMDR are not only on the traumatic circumstances themselves but also the unpleasant symptoms and emotions resulting from the traumatic event.

 How does EMDR work?

 The main objective of EMDR is to process the traumatic experience and then identify and reduce various negative emotions associated with it.
 Negative thoughts and feelings ideally are replaced by positive ones as a result of this treatment.
 EMDR therapy typically takes place in eight stages, which are as follows:

 - Establishment of trust and preparation for the treatment.

 - Assessment of negative thoughts and finding positive “counter” thoughts.

 - Desensitization, involving the eye movement technique: patients focus upon one or more aspects of the traumatic event while watching a moving object, such as a point of light, going back and forth at a certain frequency.

 - Ongoing mental and emotional assessment to determine if further reprocessing is necessary or the patient is able to deal with the trauma without experiencing debilitating negative feelings.

 - Closure techniques occurring at the end of each EDMR session.